Critical Speed: Swim Faster With Less Work

 A new study says that a subtle, but important, change in the way we test ourselves in the pool and train could reap huge dividends with less yardage in the pool.

 We all know that swimming for the first time after a several-month hiatus feels like you’ve never swum before.

 We also know that getting back to a good level of fitness takes a couple of weeks of hard work.
-But what can we do to get back to our pre-lockdown levels—and maybe improve?
+But what can we do to get back to our pre-hiatus levels—and maybe improve?

-In a recent study from England’s University of Bath, researchers found that—contrary to popular belief—shorter, high-intensity training sessions can create even better results than the standard big volumes that swimmers used to do.
+In a study from England’s University of Bath, researchers found that—contrary to popular belief—shorter, high-intensity training sessions can create even better results than the standard big volumes that swimmers used to do.

 But the benefits didn’t just come from fast and furious training sessions.
 They also came from the swimmers being tested regularly.
 In their study “Individualizing Training in Swimming: Evidence for Utilizing the Critical Speed and Critical Stroke Rate Concepts,” the authors (a few of whom are triathletes and triathlon coaches) found that swimmers’ results improved when using the “Critical Speed” testing protocol and assessing the “Critical Stroke Rate” for each athlete (more on these two below).